-Below are a list of organizations in the Greater Philadelphia area who provide support and/or resources for you and your family.
+Below is a list of Greater Philadelphia organizations that provide support and resources for you and your family.

-If you would like to add your organization to this list, please email us with your company information.
+If you would like to add your organization to this list, please email our Director of Marketing and Outreach, DeAnn Cox, with your company information.

 Covenant House is committed to helping every young person who needs us 24/7, 365 days a year.
-Funding from caring people like you is the lifeline that makes these programs possible across the country.
-Learn how we utilize resources efficiently and meaningfully for our kids.
+Learn how they utilize resources efficiently, and meaningfully for our kids.

 HealthyMindsPhilly.org is an online tool and resource designed to support and improve the mental health and well-being of all Philadelphians, regardless of zip code, insurance or income status.
-Intended to look and feel different than traditional government sites, HMP is a welcoming and inviting space with a full suite of wellness tools and options.
+HMP is a welcoming and inviting space with a full suite of wellness tools and options.

-Mazzoni Center’s mission is to provide quality comprehensive health and wellness services in an LGBTQ-focused environment, while preserving the dignity and improving the quality of life of the individuals we serve.
+Mazzoni Center’s mission is to provide quality comprehensive health and wellness services in an LGBTQ-focused environment while preserving the dignity and improving the quality of life of the individuals they serve.

-The NFAP is a governmental agency.
-Find out how to get food in case of an emergency, apply for food stamps and what free or low-cost food programs are available for infants, children and seniors.
-Learn about rule changes during the coronavirus emergency.
+The NFAP is a governmental agency, which offers tips on accessing free food.
+Clients also learn how apply for food stamps and advised of free or low-cost food programs in their community.
+Services are available for infants, children, and seniors.
+In addition, learn about rule changes during the coronavirus emergency.

-Services for Older Philadelphians and their caregivers, including home delivered meals, senior community centers, and meal sites.
+Philadelphia Corporation for Aging offers older Philadelphians and their caregivers with delivered meals to senior community centers, and meal sites.

-A list of all of the homeless shelters and services for the needy that provide help to those in need for Philadelphia, PA and surrounding cities.
+Philadelphia Homeless Shelters and Services supplies a list of all of the homeless shelters and services for the needy that provide help to those in need for Philadelphia, PA, and surrounding cities.

 Philly Food Finder is a guide to getting affordable, healthy food.
-Provides information and a map on your neighborhood’s food program’s including: SNAP/food stamps, low cost groceries, food for kids & seniors, home-delivered food, soup kitchens, food pantries, farmer’s markets
+They supply information, and a map on your neighborhood’s food program’s including SNAP/food stamps, low-cost groceries, food for kids, and seniors, home-delivered food, soup kitchens, food pantries, and farmer’s markets.